Happy Presidents Day

 William Howard Taft, our 27th president, often enjoyed playing against wealthy industrial leaders.

-Rutherford B. Hayes, our 19th president, built a “man cave” of sorts on the South Lawn, where he played a Friday night game when Congress was in session.
+Rutherford B. Hayes, our 19th president, built a “man cave” on the South Lawn, where he played a Friday night game when Congress was in session.

 Harding’s most significant loss? – As president, he managed to lose the expensive Chinese porcelain service that was a decoration of the White House on a poker bet.

-Another bit of related trivia to add here — while the bomb was dropped from the Enola Gay, the mission also involved two other aircraft in weather reconnaissance, both of which had poker-themed names: Straight Flush and Full House.
+Another related trivia: while the bomb was dropped from the Enola Gay, the mission also involved two other aircraft in weather reconnaissance, both of which had poker-themed names: Straight Flush and Full House.

 Tales of Presidents Playing Poker World War II and Beyond